BenediktAllendorf/TwitterCovid19/README.md

 ## Parsing tweets from Twitter Search API to JSON
 * copy `settings.dist.json` to `settings.json`and insert twitter credentials
 * all regions to scrape should be in `regions.json` (and be commited to git)
-* run `scrape.py $regionName` to start scraping backward from the current time (this will detect if tweets are reached that have been scraped.
+* run `load_tweets.py $regionName` to start scraping backward from the current time (this will detect if tweets are reached that have been scraped.
 Then the script stops)
-* run `scrape.py $regionName --resume` to start scraping backward from the oldest tweet
+* run `load_tweets.py $regionName --resume` to start scraping backward from the oldest tweet
+* add `--no_output` to prevent any logs being printed to the console

 ## Loading JSON into database